syashasvi0511/Second-Brain-A-Heterogeneous-AI-Ensemble-for-Life-Decisions/README.md

 Instead of relying completely on a single algorithm, we created a heterogeneous ensemble:
 1. Random Forest Regressor (30% weight) - To capture sharp, non-linear feature interactions.
 2. Gradient Boosting (30% weight) - To minimize predictive errors sequentially and to increase accuracy.
-3. Multi-Output deep neural network - To understand how different parts of your life affect each other, instead of looking at them one by one.
+3. Multi-Output deep neural network (25% weight) - To understand how different parts of your life affect each other, instead of looking at them one by one.
-4. Decision Confidence Scorer - To check if a path is actually a good match and to stop the AI from giving a misleading recommendation.
+4. Decision Confidence Scorer (15% weight) - To check if a path is actually a good match and to stop the AI from giving a misleading recommendation.
 5. Groq LLaMa 3.3 70B Layer - A linguistic mmodel that translates cold numbers into actionable data figures and writes an action plan.

 📊 Results